 But here’s not much public support for blank-cheques airline bailouts.
 A recent Greenpeace / YouGov poll found that 93% of people don’t think that the airline industry should be a priority for government support.

 That’s why we’ve written an open letter to the UK Chancellor Rishi Sunak.
 It says that if he gives airlines a bailout, they must protect workers, and cut their emissions by reducing flights.
-You can sign the letter here.
+You can see the letter below.

 The airline industry needs to change